arduino/arduino-cloud-cli/README.md

 `$ arduino-cloud-cli credentials init --overwrite`

-Credentials file is supported in two different format: json and yaml.
+The credentials file is supported in two different formats: json and yaml.
 Use the `--file-format` to choose it.
 Default is yaml.

 `$ arduino-cloud-cli credentials init --file-format json`